propellerlabsio/meteor-ui5-website/public/docs/tutorial/07-Accounts.md

 ```
 ## Create a function to handle user signs out

-Use `Meteor.logout([callback])` method to handle user log out and change state of the form and buttons whether user is logged in or not
+ In `webapp/Tasks.controller.js` file  create a function to handle log out as codes below

 ```js
     onSignOutAccount: function(){